The Best Things To Do in Sevilla

 Torre del Oro in Sevilla, Spain

 We did a sightseeing boat tour with Guadaluxe, which was a comfortable and pleasant experience.
-We booked tickets on their website a few hours in advance.
+We booked tickets online a few hours in advance.
 We can highly recommend doing the boat tour during golden hour as everything simply looks a bit more magical with a sparkle of golden hour sun.

 Torre Sevilla, Spain